 Why Tribeca MedSpa?

-Since 2006, our team of award-winning Physician Assistants and Medical Aestheticians led by Board Certified Plastic Surgeon Dr. Gerald D. Ginsberg, has been at the forefront of medical advances and anti-aging innovations that transform skin health and body aesthetics.
+Since 2006, our team of award-winning Physician Assistants and Medical Aestheticians has been led by Board Certified Plastic Surgeon Dr. Gerald D. Ginsberg, with Dr. Michele Anzilotti, Board Certified Dermatologist, joining in 2022.
+Together they ensure that we remain at the forefront of medical advances and anti-aging innovations that transform skin health and body aesthetics.

-With locations in Tribeca and Flatiron NYC, we focus on comprehensive, results-oriented, and highly customized skincare and repair that promotes optimal health.
-Our premium service is tailored to meet the specific, personal concerns of our discerning clients – so you always see your best reflection in the mirror.
+With locations in Tribeca and the Upper East Side (SkinLab by Tribeca MedSpa), we focus on comprehensive, results-oriented, and highly customized skincare and body contouring treatments that promote optimal health.
+We tailor our premium services to meet the specific, personal concerns of our discerning clients – so you always see your best reflection in the mirror.